San Sebastian Surf Guide – Spain’s Best Surf City?

-San Sebastian is almost certainly the country’s most iconic surf town.
-There’s an abundance of cool hostels and surf camps that we think do enough to elevate it to the top of the list for would-be holidaymakers on the hunt for waves.
+There’s also an abundance of cool hostels and surf camps that we think do enough to elevate it to the top of the list for would-be holidaymakers on the hunt for waves.

 They’re also real close to civilisation.
 No car rental needed if you base yourself in one of the surf hostels in the old city.
 It’s a hop and a skip to the breaks and the tapas joints.
 Nice.
-Of course, venture out some and you can explore the amazing bays of the Basque Country, where the crowds dip and the surf quality skyrockets.

-The fact that San Sebastian is a city joined with a wave spot is the main reason we say this one’s up there with the best destinations for surf holidays Spain.
-Come, enjoy the culture, drink the wine, party at night, and hit the swells in the daytime.
-Easssssy.
+The fact that San Sebastian is a city joined with a wave spot is the main reason we say this one’s up there with the best destinations for surf holidays in Spain.

 We might use affiliate links in this post.
 Basically, you click em’ and we get a little something from your booking or purchase.
 They help us keep offering more and more in-depth surf guides to awesome places all around the globe.
 So, thanks for that!

-This is just one chapter in our complete guide to surfing in Spain and surfing in Pais Vasco
+>>This is just one chapter in our complete guide to surfing in Spain and surfing in Pais Vasco

 San Sebastian surf at a glance